princesharmaupes/astroupes.github.io/index.markdown

 ## 🌟 What We Offer

 - 🎓 **Undergraduate & Postgraduate Programs**
-  Dive into Astronomy and Astrophysics through specialized degree tracks with hands-on training in data analysis, simulation, and observational techniques.
+  Explore the field of Astronomy and Astrophysics through specialized degree tracks with hands-on training in data analysis, simulation, and observational techniques.

 - 🚀 **Research Opportunities**
   Work on real-world projects alongside faculty and researchers, with collaborations across premier institutions like ARIES, IUCAA, and PRL.